Bears-R-Us/arkouda-contrib/arkouda_workflows/README.md

 ## Background

 [Argo Workflows](https://argoproj.github.io/argo-workflows/) is an ideal approach to manage all the dependencies involved in deploying Arkouda on Kubernetes (AoK) via [arkouda-udp-locale](https://github.com/Bears-R-Us/arkouda-contrib/tree/main/arkouda-helm-charts/arkouda-udp-locale) and [arkouda-udp-server](https://github.com/Bears-R-Us/arkouda-contrib/tree/main/arkouda-helm-charts/arkouda-udp-server) as well as the [prometheus-arkouda-exporter](https://github.com/Bears-R-Us/arkouda-contrib/tree/main/arkouda-helm-charts/prometheus-arkouda-exporter) deployment.
+Specifically, all arkouda-udp-locale pods must be up and running so that arkouda-udp-server can discover the locale pod ip addresses and launch the Arkouda cluster via the GASNET/UDP CHAPEL_COMM_SUBSTRATE.

 ## Workflows